Roger K. Summit

-Roger Kent Summit (born 1930) is the founder of Dialog Information Services, and has been called the father of modern online search.
+Roger Kent Summit (October 14, 1930 – June 7, 2026) was American businessman who founded Dialog Information Services, and has been called the father of modern online search.
 He worked for Lockheed in the 1960s, was put in charge of its information retrieval lab, and from his work created a system that became known as Dialog and spun off by Lockheed in the 1970s.
 Dialog is one of the leading professional online services, used by companies, law firms, governments etc. as a key online research tool.
-Many feel that Dialog led the way to the Web's search engines and search today.

 Early life

-Roger Kent Summit was born in 1930 in Detroit, Michigan.
+Roger Kent Summit was born on October 14, 1930 in Detroit, Michigan.
 He grew up in Dearborn, Michigan, where both his parents were teachers.
 His father was also a guidance counselor and played piano and organ for silent films.
-Summit himself is musically gifted.
+Summit himself was musically gifted.
 He played trombone in high school and made money in college using his talent to play in dance bands.
 He also learned to play the horn.
 Summit vacationed in the West Coast in the summer of 1941 when he was 11 years old.
 It was the first time he had seen the mountains and the ocean, and the experience never left him.
 Later in life he decided to attend college at Stanford because of this early experience.
-He continues to reside there.
+He continued to reside there.